NestedData/minimongoid/README.md

 ### isValid

-returns true if there are no errors created by a call to validate.
+Calls validate on the object and returns true if there were no errors

 ### error `field`, `message`

 Sets an error on the object.
 Used inside of custom validate methods.

-Calls validate on the object and returns true if there were no errors

 ## Model relations